The Premium Feed-in Tariff has ended, here's what you can do

-The scheme provides eligible applicants with a premium rate of 40 cents per unit of solar energy exported back to the grid, with a small number of system owners receiving 20 cents per unit, dependent on the date of application.
+The scheme provided eligible applicants with a premium rate of 40 cents per unit of solar energy exported back to the grid, with a small number of system owners receiving 20 cents per unit, dependent on the date of application.

-The scheme was open for applications for new and existing solar systems between 1 July 2010 and 1 August 2011, and premium rates are payable for 10 years from the date of application.
+The scheme was open for applications for new and existing solar energy systems between 1 July 2010 and 1 August 2011, and premium rates are payable for 10 years from the date of application.

 What is the difference between the Feed-in Tariff Scheme and the Renewable Energy Buyback Scheme?

-What this means for your system now
+What this means for your solar power system now

 Can I just add more panels?